Myanmar shadow government calls for revolt against military rule | Law-Order

 - Myanmar

-Myanmar's shadow government, formed by opponents of military rule, called for a revolt against the junta on Tuesday, setting out a strategy that included action by armed militias and ethnic forces and urging bureaucrats to leave their posts.
+Myanmar's shadow government, formed by opponents of military rule, called for a nationwide uprising against the junta on Tuesday, amid reports of new protests and a flare-up in fighting between the army and ethnic military groups.

-Duwa Lashi La, the acting president of the National Unity Government, said in a speech that the shadow government, which is made up of members in exile or hiding, was declaring a state of emergency.
-Myanmar's military toppled the elected government of Aung San Suu Kyi on Feb.
-1, triggering a wave of protests by pro-democracy supporters, and hundreds of deaths as security forces tried to quell the demonstrations.
+Duwa Lashi La, acting president of the National Unity Government (NUG), said the shadow government was launching a "people's defensive war", signalling in a speech what appeared to be a bid for greater coordination of armed militias and ethnic forces after months of fighting the military.
+Military spokesman Zaw Min Tun dismissed the NUG's call for revolt.
+It was an attempt to gain international attention and recognition from the United Nations General Assembly later this month and would not succeed, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)